Which Wellness Core RawRev Recipes Get

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas and flaxseed in this recipe, and the pea and potato proteins contained in other recipes, this looks like the profile of a dry product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, lentils and flaxseed, this recipe has a profile of a product containing a significant amount of meat.

-Wellness Core RawRev is a grain-free, meat-based dry dog food using a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Core RawRev includes both grain-free and grain-inclusive dry dog foods that use a generous amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 - Wellness Dog Food Recall of March 2017 (3/18/2017)